catamphetamine/react-pages/README.md

 ## Advanced

-At some point in time this README became huge so I extracted some less relevant parts of it into [README-ADVANCED](https://github.com/halt-hammerzeit/react-isomorphic-render/blob/master/README-ADVANCED.md).
+At some point in time this README became huge so I extracted some less relevant parts of it into [README-ADVANCED](https://github.com/halt-hammerzeit/react-isomorphic-render/blob/master/README-ADVANCED.md) (including the list of all possible settings and options).
 If you're a first timer then just skip that one.

 ## Contributing